absurdhero/left-pad-java/README.md

 ## Usage

+At it's heart, left-pad is easy to use and simple to grasp.
+However, its interface is built on decades of programming language research.

+The simplest usage looks like `new LeftPad(length, character).apply(string)`.

-left-pad supports an advanced functional style whereby you define a new `LeftPad` [functor](https://en.wikipedia.org/wiki/Function_object) and apply it as a unary function which accepts a `CharSequence`.
+It also supports an advanced functional style whereby you define a new `LeftPad` [functor](https://en.wikipedia.org/wiki/Function_object) and apply it as a unary function which accepts a `CharSequence`.